hjkim811/SMLMT-PyTorch/README.md

 # SMLMT-PyTorch
-This is a repository for creating tasks and running meta-training using Subset Masked Language Modeling Tasks (SMLMT). <br />
+This is a repository for creating tasks and running meta-training using Subset Masked Language Modeling Tasks (SMLMT).
-SMLMT proposes a self-supervised approach to generate a large, rich, meta-learning task distribution from unlabeled text. <br />
+SMLMT proposes a self-supervised approach to generate a large, rich, meta-learning task distribution from unlabeled text.
 Then, the model can be meta-trained using a optimization-based framework based on MAML.

 ## Environment